 Most crimes reported to the UGA Police involve property rather than personal danger.
 You can minimize your chances of becoming a victim by remembering that college campuses are not immune to crime.
 Follow these common-sense rules:

 - Lock your residence hall or apartment door, even when you’re home.
 Lock your car.
 Lock your purse in a drawer in your office.
-Use the lockers at the bookstore.

 - Lock your door when you leave, even if only leaving “just for a minute.”
 It only takes a thief 10 seconds to take something from your room or office.

 - Lock your door when you sleep, even in a residence hall.

 - Don’t hide the key to your room or apartment outside.
 Thieves are more experienced than you at inventing — and discovering — such hiding places.